elightup/slim-seo/readme.txt

 = 3.12.0 - 2022-01-07 =
 - Add Divi compatibility.
 Props Jay (@grandeljay)
-- Disable HTTPS notificaition on local environments
+- Disable HTTPS notification on local environments
 - Improve the code of the settings page

 = 3.11.1 - 2021-11-16 =